jiaohehu/NPreview/DOC-diagram.md

     drawline <11,0> (0,0) <1,0> (0,0) <1,0> (0,0) <1,0> (0,0)

-The 'cycle' keyword will instroduce a cycled point to the path and then terminate it.
-This will essentially add a *new* point at the end of the current path that is the same point of the first, followed by a 'cycle' point.
-These two additional points will appear at the end of the current path.
-The process will also terminate and stop processing all future points in the input line.

-On the other hand, if a '()' is encountered, such as the following, then a new 'nan' point will be instroduced and the processing continue on without interruption.
-This feature allows for multiple 'nan' points to be introduced to the path, simulating multiple broken "line segments."
+The 'cycle' keyword will introduce two points to the path: a duplicate point that is the same as the first point, and an additional 'cycle' point equivalent to the 'z' operator of a 'path' element of SVG.

+In addition, if 'cycle' is encountered the reset of the path expression will be ignore.

+On the other hand, if a 'movept' operator is encountered, such as '@(2,3)', then it means that the current polyline should be terminated and a new polyline started.
+This is essentially a 'M' operator in the 'path' element of the SVG.
+However, when generating MetaPost or SVG outputs, the entire path will be broken down into multiple paths so that multiple <path> elements will be seen in SVG output, as well as multiple 'draw' or 'fill' commands seen in MetaPost output.

-In the following example two line segments will be drawn, one between (0,0) and (2,3), and another between (4,5) and (6,7).
+In the following example there will be two distinct polylines: one goes from (0,0) to (2,3) and the other goes from (4,5) to (6,7).

-    drawline (0,0) (2,3) () (4,5) (6,7)
+    drawline (0,0) (2,3) @(4,5) (6,7)

 ## Path functions